 Warning: In this class you will hear or read ideas which may disturb, shock, dismay, or outrage you, and you will be compelled to think using methodological paradigms which you may deem troubling, wrong-headed, blasphemous, or even sacrilegious.
 If you think you might be uncomfortable in this situation, then this is definitely not the class for you.
 On the other hand, if you think you can suspend your uncritical attachments to certain notions about scriptures, their meaning, and the circumstances surrounding their production, then you will undoubtedly learn a great deal about the symbiotic relationship between literature and culture as well as the historical and cultural matrices betwixt which Judaism, Christianity, and Islam arose and flourished.

 You do not need to buy anything from the bookstore.
 Web links to many of the texts we will read are available on the course website.
 Other texts will be distributed by the instructor either in class or electronically as needed.

 a.
 Readings.
 The nature of this course entails a significant amount of close reading and reflection both within and outside of class.
 Students are responsible for completing the reading assignments (outlined below or assigned in class) in a timely manner.
 Every student must read and critically engage substantial portions of Bible, Qur’ān, parascriptural works, commentaries, testimonia, folktales, and esoterica which have been englished from texts originally written in Hebrew, Aramaic, Syriac, Mandaic, Greek, Latin, Coptic, Arabic, Persian, and Ethiopic.

-b.
+c.
 Take-home written exercises.
 An indeterminate number of written exercises (usually one per week; optimally one per class) will be prepared and submitted for in-class discussion and out-of-class evaluation.
-These exercises vary in length from less than one (1) to a maximum of five (5) typewritten or electronically printed pages.
+These exercises vary in length from less than one (1) to a maximum of five (5) pages.
 All of these exercises will be announced and explained by the instructor during the course of or at the conclusion of a class meeting.
-The instructor’s evaluation of the student’s collective written exercise performance (using a scale √+ = A-; √ = C+; √- = D) will comprise 65% of the course grade.
+The instructor’s evaluation of the student’s collective written exercise performance (using a scale √+ = A-; √ = C+; √- = D) will comprise 75% of the course grade.